Jane Russell (1921-2011)

 Biography

-She was born Ernestine Jane Geraldine Russell in Bemidji, Minnesota, the eldest child and only daughter of Roy Russell, a lieutenant in the U.S. army and Geraldine Russell.
-After a short stay in Canada, the family settled in southern California.
-Jane's mother had been an actress and Jane grew up with an interest in music and drama and took piano lessons as a child and also acted in school productions at Van Nuys High School.
+She was born Ernestine Jane Geraldine Russell in Bemidji, Minnesota on June 21, 1921, the eldest of five children and the only daughter of Roy Russell, a lieutenant in the U.S. army and Geraldine Russell.
+After a short stay in Canada, the family moved, first to Minnesota, then settled in southern California.
+Jane's mother had been an actress and Jane grew up with an interest in music and drama.
+She took piano lessons as a child and also acted in school productions at Van Nuys High School.

-When she graduated she went to dram school at Max Reinhardt's Theatrical Workshop, but her father died when Jane was 16 and, with four younger brothers, she had to earn a living.
+After graduation she went to drama school at Max Reinhardt's Theatrical Workshop, but her father died when Jane was 16 and, with four younger brothers, she had to earn a living.
 She began her working life as a receptionist in a chiropodist's practice and began photographic modeling to earn extra money.
-Her life began to change when she was spotted by an RKO agent and signed to a seven-year contract by RKO head, Howard Hughes.
+Her life began to change when her photograph was seen by an RKO agent.

-She made her movie debut as the female lead in Hughes's western 'The Outlaw' in 1943.
-The movie was actually completed in 1941 but was not released for two years due to production code censorship problems over the way her cleavage was displayed and it was not passed for general release until 1946 by which time Jane had become a nationally known figure and one of the top pinups for Us Forces during World War II.
+Although completed in 1941 the movie was not released for two years due to production code censorship problems over the way her cleavage was displayed, and it was not passed for general release until 1946 by which time Jane had become a nationally known figure and one of the top pinups for US Forces during World War II.
 Jane didn't make any other films until 1946 when she appeared in 'Young Widow'.

 Jane's chief asset as a performer was her ironic sense of humor, much better served in comedic roles such as the heroic cowgirl Calamity Jane who shores up cowardly dentist Bob Hope in 'The Paleface' in 1948 and then its sequel 'Son of Paleface' in 1952.
 Hope would later memorably introduce Jane as "the two and only Jane Russell".